raspberrypilearning/c3-wolfram-day-night/en/step_5.md

 The `EdgeForm` and `FaceForm` functions set the colours.
 --- /hint ---
 --- hint ---
-You can see those functions in the code you already have:
+You can see these functions in the code you already have:

 ```
 EdgeForm[Yellow],